MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 }
 ```

-In order to effectively make use of the `Staging` and `Production` deployments that we recommend you created along with your CodePush app, refer to the [multi-deployment testing](rn-deployment.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.
+To effectively make use of the `Staging` and `Production` deployments that we recommend you created along with your CodePush app, refer to the [multi-deployment testing](rn-deployment.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

 ### Code Signing setup (Android)

 Starting with CLI version **2.1.0** you can self-sign bundles during release and verify its signature before installation of update.
 For more info about Code Signing, see the [relevant code-push documentation section](cli.md#code-signing).
-In order to use Public Key for Code Signing, you need to do following steps:
+To use Public Key for Code Signing, you need to do following steps:

    Add a `CodePushPublicKey` string item to `/path_to_your_app/android/app/src/main/res/values/strings.xml`.
 It may look like this: